 We also offer minor in mathematics.
-In order to obtain a minor, you are required to take Calculus I, II, and III, in addition to three courses at the 300-level or above (excluding MTH 310-Statistics).
+Chemistry and computing majors often choose this minor.
+In order to obtain the minor, you are required to take Calculus I, II, and III, in addition to three courses at the 300-level or above (excluding MTH 310-Statistics).

 Recently, mathematics majors have participated in Research Experience for Undergraduates (REU's) in Hawaii, Illinois, Massachusetts, Nebraska, Ohio, and South Carolina, and have presented their research at national conferences; several also have published articles in well-known journals.
 In addition, all mathematics majors give at least one presentation and write one paper on a topic of their choice in our culminating experience course, Seminar in Mathematics.